Ezekiel Guti: Church Ministry

 ZAOGA FIFMI was established on May 12, 1960, under a gum tree in Bindura, Zimbabwe.
 Over the years, it grew rapidly and expanded to more than 168 nations and states worldwide.
 The ministry has acquired centers in various countries, including Africa, Europe, the Americas, Australia, New Zealand, and others, following its vision of being a debt-free organization that is anchored on establishing a self-supporting, self-administrating and self-propagating church.
-In different regions, the church operates under different names, such as Forward In Faith Church International Incorporated (FIFCII) in the United Kingdom and Assemblia De Deus Africana (ADA) in Mozambique and other Portuguese-speaking nations.
+In different regions, the church operates under different names, such as Forward In Faith Church International Incorporated (FIFCII) in the United Kingdom and Assembleia De Deus Africana (ADA) in Mozambique and other Portuguese-speaking nations.

 As part of his ministry, Archbishop Ezekiel Guti founded seven Bible colleges named Africa Multi-Nation For Christ College, spread across Zimbabwe, Mozambique, Zambia, and Ghana.
 Additionally, he established various ministries, including Forward in Faith Children’s Home, Children's Ministry, Africa Christian Business Fellowship, Gracious Women's Fellowship, and Husband's Agape International Fellowship.
 Throughout his life, he authored over 113 books on his teachings.